Generalized Graph Manifolds, Residual Finiteness, and the Singer Conjecture: Introduction

 for some non-zero constant $d(n)$ depending on the dimension only, and where $Vol_{g_{\IC}}(W_j)$ is the volume of $W_j$ computed with respect to the normalized complex-hyperbolic metric.
 By using Equations \eqref{harderr} and \eqref{harderc}, we can alternatively express the $L^2$-Betti numbers in the middle dimension of Theorem \ref{real} and Theorem \ref{complex} in terms of the hyperbolic volume of the complex-hyperbolic pieces. \end{remark}

 There are compelling reasons to believe that Theorem \ref{real} resolves an interesting particular case of the Singer conjecture.
 Moreover, we argue the general strategy of the proofs we present in this paper may play an important role towards the resolution of this conjecture for non-positively curved aspherical manifolds.
 Indeed, as proved by Leeb and Scott in \cite{Leeb}, any non-positively curved closed Riemannian manifold can be canonically decomposed along finitely many totally-geodesically embedded flat closed submanifolds of codimension one.
-The resulting pieces are either Seifert-fibered or codimension-one and atoroidal.
+The resulting pieces are either Seifert-fibered or codimension-one atoroidal (see \cite{Leeb} for the precise definitions).
 In other words, a general non-positively curved closed Riemannian manifold has a geometric decomposition very similar to an extended graph manifold.
-It is then conceivable that by equipping such manifolds with a sequence of Riemannian metrics that marginalizes the Seifert pieces and maximizes the codimension-one atroidal pieces (as we do for extended graph manifolds!), and by studying its pull-back to finite covers in conjunction with Price type arguments, one could approach the general case of this conjecture.
+It is then conceivable that by equipping such manifolds with a sequence of Riemannian metrics that marginalizes the Seifert pieces and maximizes the codimension-one atroidal pieces (as we do for extended graph manifolds!), and by studying its pull-back to finite covers in conjunction with Price type arguments, one could approach the general case of the Singer conjecture for non-positively curved Riemannian manifolds.
 The proof of Theorem \ref{real} nicely outlines this new approach towards the Singer conjecture.

+From the perspective of group theory, if $M$ is an extended graph manifold or higher graph manifold then $\pi_1(M)$ splits as a graph of groups where the vertex groups are fundamental groups of the pieces and the edge groups are the fundamental groups of the boundary components of the pieces which are not boundary components of $M$.
+Fern\'os-Valette used a Meyer-Vietoris argument to show if $G$ splits as a graph of groups with infinite edge groups and each vertex group $G_v$ has $b^{(2)}_1(G_v)=0$, then $b^{(2)}_1(G)=0$ \cite[Theorem 1]{FV17}.
+Together with the vanishing of the first $L^2$-Betti numbers of the pieces of $M$ (see \cite[Chapter 12]{LuckBook}), \cite[Theorem 1]{FV17} implies that $b^{(2)}_1(M)=b^{(2)}_1(\pi_1(M))=0$.
+Using these methods, it is also possible to give algebraic proofs of Theorems \ref{real} and \ref{complex}.